yzh503/vm-placement-migration-gym/README.md

 python main.py -a dqn -e -o results/dqn.json
 ```

+Inspect and update the experiment parallellism in `exp_config.py` depending on your machine.

-To run all experiments (with 8 CPU cores),
+To run all experiments,

 ```shell
 chmod +x run.sh